 CBT involves working with a mental health professional to look at patterns of thinking (cognitions) and actions (behaviour) that make you feel anxious.
 Over time, CBT aims to challenge and change the unhelpful thinking patterns that may contribute to anxiety or prevent you from getting better.
 Once you learn to recognise those thinking patterns, your mental health professional will support you to challenge them with new thinking patterns that improve your coping skills and reduce your anxiety.

 - recognise the difference between productive and unproductive thoughts

 - let go of worries and solve problems

 - test out the reality of negative thoughts

 - use relaxation and breathing techniques to control the physical symptoms of anxiety.

-Your mental health professional might use behaviour therapy together with CBT.
+Your mental health professional might use behaviour therapy either as a component of CBT or by itself.
 Behaviour therapy focuses on changing behaviours to improve mood and manage anxiety – for example, by challenging you to engage in activities that you usually avoid.
 Taking small steps in exposing yourself to these situations demonstrates that you can cope with them, rather than have to avoid them.
 It also helps to put your worry about the situation into perspective.

 Other types of therapy